Approximation-Aware Bayesian Optimization: Approximation-Aware Bayesian Optimization

 \subsection{Expected Utility Lower-Bound}

-Consider an acquisition function of the form of \cref{eq:acquisition_policy} where the utility \(u : \mathcal{X} \times \mathcal{F} \to \mathbb{R}_{> 0}\) is strictly positive.
+Consider an acquisition function of the form of \cref{eq:acquisition_policy}, where the utility \(u : \mathcal{X} \times \mathcal{F} \to \mathbb{R}_{> 0}\) is strictly positive.
 We can derive a similar variational formulation of the acquisition function maximization problem following \citet{lacostejulien2011approximate}.
 That is, given any distribution $q_{\vlambda}$ indexed by $\vlambda \in \Lambda$ and considering the SVGP prior augmentation $p(f) \rightarrow p(f\mid \vu)p(\vu)$, the acquisition function can be lower-bounded through Jensen's inequality as { } where \(Z\) is a normalizing constant.
-Note that this derivation is similar to the derivation of expectation-maximization~\citep{dempster1977maximum} and variational lower bounds~\citep{jordan1999introduction}.
-Thus, this lower bound implies that, by the minorize-maximize principle~\citep{lange2016mm}, maximizing the lower bound with respect to \(\vx\) and \(\vlambda\) approximately solves the original problem of maximizing the (exact) posterior-expected utility.
+A restriction on \(u\) comes from the inequality in \cref{eq:eulbo_unsimplified}, where the utility needs to be strictly positive.
+This means that non-strictly positive utilities need to be modified to be incorporated into this framework.
+(See the examples by ~\citealp{kusmierczyk2019variational}.)
+Also, notice that the derivation is reminiscent of expectation-maximization~\citep{dempster1977maximum} and variational lower bounds~\citep{jordan1999introduction}.
+That is, through the minorize-maximize principle~\citep{lange2016mm}, maximizing the lower bound with respect to \(\vx\) and \(\vlambda\) approximately solves the original problem of maximizing the posterior-expected utility.

-\paragraph{Expected Utility Lower-Bound} Up to a constant and rearranging terms, maximizing \cref{eq:eulbo_unsimplified} is equivalent to maximizing
+\paragraph{Expected Utility Lower-Bound.} Up to a constant and rearranging terms, maximizing \cref{eq:eulbo_unsimplified} is equivalent to maximizing

 which is the joint objective function alluded to in \cref{eq:eulbo_opt}.
 We maximize \ourmethod{} to obtain \((\vx_{t+1}, \vlambda^*) = \argmax_{\vx \in \mathcal{X}, \vlambda \in \Lambda} \; \mathcal{L}_{\mathrm{EULBO}}\left(\vx, \vlambda\right)\), where \(\vx_{t+1}\) corresponds our next BO ``query''.